SWNRG/TriCloudEdge-Testbed/readme.md

 **Custom Data Transfer Protocol**

-To ensure stable communication between the ESP32-CAM (client) and ESP32-S3 (server), a custom protocol is used.
-Initial implementations showed that sending a full, uncompressed image (\~150KB) in a single chunk would overflowthe server\'s networking buffers, corrupting the LwIP stack and causing repeated crashes (there are a lot of memory logs acroos the server libraries, trying to debug those crashes).
+To ensure stable communication between the ESP32-CAM (client-far edge) and ESP32-S3 (server-edge), a custom protocol is used.
+Initial debugging showed that sending a full, uncompressed image (\~150KB) in a single chunk overflows the server\'s buffers, and corrupts the LwIP stack, causing repeated crashes (there are a lot of memory logs acroos the server libraries, trying to debug those crashes!).

 The solution is a client-side fragmentation strategy: